 - between separating couples

-- between landlords and tenants
+- between renters and rental providers (landlords)

 - about goods and services

 Dispute resolution (also called ‘alternative dispute resolution’) involves the people who are in dispute talking about the problem and coming to an agreement about how to solve it.
 You may work out a solution by yourselves or seek help from an impartial person (someone who is not involved in the dispute), such as a mediator.

 Dispute resolution is usually quicker and cheaper than going to court.
 Sometimes it is free.